vtphan/carpo/README.md

 ## Overview
 There are two ways of using carpo for in-class coding.

 1. Run carpo_server on a dedicated server.
-Teachers, TAs, students install appropriate Jupyter extensions on their computers.
+Teachers, TAs, students install appropriate JupyterLab extensions on their computers.

 2. Run carpo_server on a dedicated server.
 Students can log into a coding hub to do in-class exercises.
-Teachers and TA install appropriate Jupyter extensions on their computers.
+Teachers and TA install appropriate JupyterLab extension on their computers.

 Installing JupyterLab extensions can be technically complicated.
 We expect instructors and TAs to be able to go through this.
 However, it might be desirable for some students to use a coding hub without having to install the student extension.
 Note that a student might both use a coding hub and separately install the extension on their own computer.
 Setting up a coding hub, however, requires additional resources.
-Here's a [guideline](CodingHub).
+Here's a [guideline](CodingHub/README.md).

 ## Setting up carpo_server